Environmental benefits of LNG-fuelled marine vessels

-A comprehensive, independent 2019 study by thinkstep analyzed the life cycle greenhouse gas (GHG) emissions of the use of liquefied natural gas used as a marine fuel compared with conventional oil-based fuels.
+A comprehensive, independent 2019 study by Spera (formerly thinkstep) analyzed the life cycle greenhouse gas (GHG) emissions of the use of liquefied natural gas used as a marine fuel compared with conventional oil-based fuels.
 It also assessed air quality, comparing local pollutants from vessels using LNG compared with conventional fuels.

 The Life Cycle GHG Emission Study on the Use of LNG as Marine Fuel On the Use of LNG as a Marine Fuel report concluded that compared to other marine fuels, LNG from Tilbury can lower ship exhaust emissions of:

 - sulphur oxides (SOx) to almost zero

 - nitrogen oxides (NOx) by up to 95 per cent for diesel cycle engines and up to 85 per cent for Otto cycle engines

 - particulate matter (PM) by up to 99 per cent